AICONSlab/MIRACL/docs/tutorials/sta/sta.md

 (`reg_final`) from the dialog window by clicking on `Select CLARITY final registration folder`.

-Next choose the output file name (`Output nii name`).
-For example: `Mouse05` (our script will automatically append downsample ratio & channel info to given name).
+Next choose the output file name (`Output nii name`), e.g. `Mouse05`.
+Our script will automatically append downsample ratio and channel info to the given name.

 Set the tracking parameters: